-A guide to problems, costs, maintenance and repair for your 2001 Hyundai Santa Fe
+A guide to repairs, service, and maintenance costs for your 2001 Hyundai Santa Fe

 The crankshaft position sensor may fail, causing engine stalling or a failure to start.
 Replacement or the failed sensor will commonly correct this problem.